 Where to Sleep and Shop in Monsoon

-When it comes to food, we have to leave our side of town and head into Candolim / Calangute / and Baga.
+When it comes to food, we often have to leave our side of town and head into Candolim / Calangute / and Baga.
 Anjuna and Vagator kind of die in monsoon.
-When people want to know where to stay, only in monsoon do I say maybe stay near Baga because it will save you money on taxis.
+When people want to know where to stay, only in monsoon do I say maybe stay near Candolim because it will save you money on taxis.
 If you are renting a scooter, then I still think you should stay in Anjuna / Vagator side and just ride into the busy areas for food and nightlife.
-I am reviewing many boutique hotels over the next month so I will be filling you in on that.
-I recommend looking into renting villas in monsoon or staying at 5 star hotels because prices are literally half off.
+Probably best not to try Mandrem or Arambol as they really die out in the monsoon.

 via Dadablui Fb page